workstaffhq/helpcenter/docs/managers/payroll/workflow.md

 ## Mark Stubs as Final

 The module helps you track exactly where you are in your payroll preparation.
 Mark finalized stubs by clicking on **Mark as Final**.
-Workstaff will then ensure that its data remains frozen, even if the underlying data, such as remuneration or time entries, was to change.
+Workstaff will then ensure that its data remains frozen, even if the underlying data, such as compensation or time entries, was to change.

 ![final.png](images/final.png)